Warsaw Ghetto: The Largest Ghetto in the Nazi Occupied Europe

 He had his boys and girls to the Umschlagplatz by the hand (6.8.1942), singing a song, and telling them that they would all enjoy 'the picnic'.
 Imagine Yanush kid's as they listened in the dark to the rhythm of the railway track on their last journey to Treblinka.

-Every day of the Great Action between 5000 to 6000 (and sometimes as many as 11,000) Jews was transported out of the Warsaw ghetto on trains made up of 40 to 60 cattle cars.
+Every day of the Great Action between 5000 to 6000 (and sometimes as many as 11,000) Jews were transported out of the Warsaw ghetto on trains made up of 40 to 60 cattle cars.

 As many as 150 people would be crammed into a single car.
 They could take only 15 kg of personal belongings with them as well as an unlimited amount of money and valuables.